-It was the kind of experience you wish you could have with everyone in your life that you love.
-But, on a trip with a thousand “shareworthy” moments, there was one that stole the show.
-The dragonfly has become an important symbol in the lives of several of the people I love most in the world.
+It was the kind of experience you wish you could have with everyone you love in your life.
+On a trip with a thousand “shareworthy” moments, there was one that stole the show.
+The dragonfly has become an important symbol in the lives of several people I love most in the world.
 It has come to symbolize the presence and memory of loved ones who have passed away.

-around a bend, and the arid island suddenly became a stunning oasis.
-In a sheltered lagoon, a baby sea lion was playing; a small tide pool held brilliantly colored algae; an incense tree softly swayed, its leaves rustling in the breeze.
+We hiked around a bend, and the arid island suddenly became a stunning oasis.
+In a sheltered lagoon, a baby sea lion was playing, a small tide pool held brilliantly colored algae, and an incense tree softly swayed, its leaves rustling in the breeze.
 The air smelled like sunshine and salt.

 And there were dragonflies everywhere.
 Hundreds of them!

-There’s magic in these “Enchanted Isles,” and if you’re quiet and still and willing to take it all in, I’m sure you’ll experience the magic of the Galapagos
+There’s magic in these “Enchanted Isles,” and if you’re quiet and still and willing to take it all in, I’m sure you’ll experience the magic of the Galapagos, too!

 Classic Galapagos: The Natural Habitat Experience